Getting a new beauty product is SO exciting. All we want to do is play with it straight away and see what miracle it can do for our skin.

 Point is: don’t auto-diagnose yourself.
 You may get it wrong and make things worse.
 Always consult a professional for the best diagnosis and treatment for your problem.

 Have you ever had an allergic reaction to a product?
-If so, how did you treat it?
+Share your experience in the comments below.

 Take The Guesswork Out Of Skincare Shopping